ACEnglish/wordlexp/README.md

 But!, it won because our bot knows all the words.
 You can practice your Wordle-ing to learn more words and maybe develop a strategy better than random guessing with `Wordle.ipynb`.
-As you play, you can quickly get hits of possible guesses, tables of remaining letter frequencies, and plots of positional information.
+As you play, you can quickly get lists of possible guesses, tables of remaining letter frequencies, and plots of positional information.

 ![](imgs/game.png?raw=true)